ADomii04/html-ShoeShop/README.md

 # html-ShoeShop
-This is an ecommerce for shoes.
+This is a demo of an ecommerce for shoes.

+You can see the first page is fully done and you can visit the first shoe too.